Help us with represent patients during COVID-19! One of the simplest ways of campaigning is by contacting your MP, here's how:

 Cancer patients in the UK face worse survival rates than other comparable high-income countries.
-The NHS Long Term Plans sets out a target of 75% of cancers diagnosed in the early stages of the disease (stages one and two).
+The NHS Long Term Plan sets out a target of 75% of cancers diagnosed in the early stages of the disease (stages one and two).
 For cancers with vague symptoms like pancreatic cancer, this represents a challenge that currently cannot be met.

 Between ten and twenty percent of pancreatic cancer is currently diagnosed in the early stages and for many patients, survival remains under six months.

 We are calling for specific policy targets and investment for pancreatic cancer to tackle this.